 For more information about the graduate courses and electives offered at Orlean Beeson School of Education, please visit Orlean Beeson School of Education’s section of the Samford University Catalog.

-To be considered for admission to the Ed.S. in Instructional Leadership program you must possess a master's degree from a regionally accredited institution and a Class A teaching certificate in instructional leadership.
+To be considered for admission to the Ed.S. in Instructional Leadership program you must possess a master's degree from a regionally accredited college or university and a Class A teaching certificate in instructional leadership.

 For an application to be considered complete, we must receive all of the following*: